andreashandel/IDEMAbook/docs/index.md

 \dot R &= g I
 \end{aligned}
 $$
 For this model, what needs to be true to get an increase in the number of infectious hosts?
-The influx of new infectious hosts, b*S*I, needs to be larger than the outflow, g*I. This condition, b*S*I > g*I, can be rewritten as 1 < (b*S)/g.
-We then define the quantity on the right side of this condition as the reproductive number, R = (b*S)/g.
-At the beginning of an outbreak, where everyone is assumed to be susceptible (written as S= S~0~), we have the special case of the basic reproductive number, R~0~ = (b*S~0~)/g.
+The influx of new infectious hosts, bSI, needs to be larger than the outflow, gI.
+This condition, bSI > gI, can be rewritten as 1 < (bS)/g.
+We then define the quantity on the right side of this condition as the reproductive number, R = (bS)/g.
+At the beginning of an outbreak, where everyone is assumed to be susceptible (written as S= S~0~), we have the special case of the basic reproductive number, R~0~ = (bS~0~)/g.
 Note that the rate of recovery, g, is related to the average duration of infection, D as D=1/g.
-Therefore, one can also write R = D*b*S, with the special case R~0~ for S=S~0~, i.e. at the beginning of an outbreak.
+Therefore, one can also write R = DbS, with the special case R~0~ for S=S~0~, i.e. at the beginning of an outbreak.